-College of Medicine appoints new vice dean
+College of Medicine appoints Wolpaw new vice dean

-In this role, Wolpaw will oversee the offices of student affairs and admissions, undergraduate medical education, graduate medical education, and academic affiliations.
-In addition, she will provide oversight of continuing medical education, the office for diversity, the office of global health, the clinical simulation center, the George T. Harrell Health Sciences Library, and the office of medical education research.
+In this role, Wolpaw oversees the offices of student affairs and admissions, undergraduate medical education, graduate medical education, and academic affiliations.
+In addition, she provides oversight of continuing medical education, diversity, global health, the clinical simulation center, Harrell Health Sciences Library and medical student research.

-Wolpaw comes to Penn State College of Medicine from Case Western University School of Medicine in Cleveland, Ohio, where she is associate dean for curricular affairs and professor of medicine, as well as interim director of Case Western's Center for Medical Education.
-Since joining Case Western's faculty as an assistant professor in 1994, she has held a variety of leadership roles including director of the accelerated medicine residency program, internal medicine clerkship director, and director of the Scholars' Collaboration in Teaching and Learning, an endowed program for faculty and learner development.
+Wolpaw came to Penn State College of Medicine from Case Western University School of Medicine in Cleveland, Ohio, where she was associate dean for curricular affairs and professor of medicine, as well as interim director of Case Western's Center for Medical Education.
+Since joining Case Western's faculty as an assistant professor in 1994, she held a variety of leadership roles including director of the accelerated medicine residency program, internal medicine clerkship director, and director of the Scholars' Collaboration in Teaching and Learning, an endowed program for faculty and learner development.

 If you're having trouble accessing this content, or would like it in another format, please email Penn State Health Marketing & Communications.